AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 ----

 ..
-Warning:: Any resources created by the controller, such as Aviatrix gateways, AWS/Azure routing tables, subnets, etc, must be deleted from the controller console.
-If you delete them directly on AWS console, controllers view of resources will be incorrect which will lead to features not working properly.
+Warning:: Any resources created by the Controller, such as Aviatrix gateways, AWS/Azure routing tables, subnets, etc, must be deleted from the controller console.
+If you delete them directly on the AWS console, the Controller's view of resources will be incorrect which will lead to features not working properly.

 ..